phanieste/disc-tracker/README.md

 It will allow individual users to input their disc time each day, and also display a graph of all players and their daily disc times in comparison with their teammates.

-The graphing aspect of this web app is written in Javascript using D3.js and uses colors from Colorbrewer developed by Cynthia Brewer.
+This web app is written using Python Flask and the graphing aspect is handled by Bokeh using color specifications and designs developed by Cynthia Brewer (http://colorbrewer.org).